 Think for a moment how problematic this whole scenario is.
 Fascia is the single most pain-sensitive tissue in the body —— yet it does not image well with even the most advanced imaging technologies such as MRI!
 What does this mean?
 Those of you who have dealt with Chronic Pain long enough, know exactly what it means!

 It means that when you go visit various doctors (orthopedists, pain specialists, neurologists, etc) they run all sorts of tests, and then look at you as though you are crazy.
 Or maybe they look at you like you’re a drug seeker, or trying to get Social Security Disability.
 Or maybe they just chalk it up to hard work and too many sports.
-Or maybe they just tell you that you have “arthritis” or “fibromyalgia” just to get you out of their office.
+Or maybe they just tell you that you have “arthritis” or “Fibromyalgia” just to get you out of their office.
 Or maybe they used that old and trusted standby, “After all Mrs. Smith, you just aren’t as young as you used to be.”

 Oh, and how about your doctor kick you a few more times while you are down.
 Scientific studies have repeatedly shown that beyond the wide array of side-effects to the kidney, liver, and heart; both NSAIDS, and cortico-steroids actually deteriorate collagen-based tissues —– severely and rapidly.
 This is why doctors will ration the amount of cortisone you can have, even if it helps your pain.

-The Journal of Bone and Joint Surgery published a study over a decade ago that said if a person has more than one cortico-steroid injection in the same joint, over the course of their lifetime, their chance of developing premature deterioration of the affected joint is 100%.
-Gulp!
+The Journal of Bone and Joint Surgery published a study over a decade ago that said if a person has more than one cortico-steroid injection in the same joint, over the course of their lifetime, their chance of developing premature deterioration of the affected joint is (gulp) 100%.

-EFFECTIVELY TREATING FASCIAL ADHESIONS
+EFFECTIVELY HANDLING FASCIAL ADHESIONS

-The question always comes up, “If fascia cannot be imaged with advanced techniques such as MRI, how in the world does a hillbilly chiropractor from the rural Ozark region of southern Missouri image it?”
+The question always comes up, “If fascia cannot be imaged with advanced techniques such as MRI, how in the world does a chiropractor from the rural Ozark region of southern Missouri image it?”
 Plainly stated; I don’t.
-I examine the areas that I believe to be affected by Fascial Adhesion (10 years of experience has helped me know what to look for), and I start treating.
+I examine the areas that I believe to be affected by Fascial Adhesions (15 years of experience has helped me know what to look for), and I start treating.
 Every year I get more proficient at knowing what to look for, finding it, and fixing it.
 What am I using to fix it?
 Glad you asked.